yw14218/amiga_extra/amiga_manip/README.md

 ### virual-effector translator

-the virtual effetor is assumed to be consisting of only a `translation` w.r.t eef vir pose &#8594; eef pose vir trajectory &#8594; eef trajectory
+the virtual effector is assumed to be consisting of only a `translation` w.r.t eef

+vir pose &#8594; eef pose

+vir trajectory &#8594; eef trajectory

  ```